prp-e/go-for-rubyists/chapter03.md

 For functions and classes, we'll have a separate chapter.
 I prefer to explain functions and classes of Ruby in the chapter we're coding Go.
 Why? because Ruby is a _mostly object oriented_ language.
 But Go is not even object oriented.
 So I need you to feel the difference.

 ## What's next?

+I think after doing a quick flashback to ruby, it's time to write a simple code, which is also a commonly asked programming interview question.
+In the next chapter, we'll be writing the famous _FizzBuzz_ first in Ruby, then in Go.
+It's a very very good way to learn a whole new language, specially when you have a background in another language.